mmikkel/DashCols-Craft/README.md

 Please note that not all FieldTypes are supported – look below for the complete list.

+## Options

+* Undercover mode: Keeps DashCols running, but disables access to the CP section and layout editing for _all users_.

 ### Supported FieldTypes

 * Categories